Musa Babayo: Inland Bank Nigeria. Ltd (April–July), 1990

 Babayo moved to the Inland Bank as the GM and CEO in 1990 and was generally responsible for setting the direction of the company's growth in all areas of the Bank, which includes Credit and Risk Assets Management, Human Resources Management, Administration, Branches location strategies, profit improvement, and general corporate planning and development amongst others.

 Political career

 Babayo was among the founding members of the People's Democratic Party before joining the All Progressives Congress at the Katagum local government area, Bauchi state on 15 October 2015.
 During his PDP days, Babayo was a member of the PDP Board of Trustees for years before appointed as the Deputy National Secretary of the PDP working committee and subsequently as the National Secretary of the party.

 Publication

 He is the author of the book titled The Economic Diplomacy and Nigeria's Foreign Policy that was first published in 2015.

 Honour and recognition

-Babayo was conferred with the title of Talban Katagum by the emir of Bauchi Emirate, Suleiman Adamu on 13 January 1996.
-Also awarded as the Recipient of the Most Outstanding Public Officer Award by the Independent Service delivery monitoring group ISDMG, 2014.
+Babayo was conferred with the title of Talban Katagum by the emir of Bauchi Emirate, Suleiman Adamu, on 13 January 1996.
+He was also the recipient of the Most Outstanding Public Officer Award from the Independent Service Delivery Monitoring Group (ISDMG) in 2014.